 The notepad item provides a simple text editor that has many of the capabilities of the Windows WordPad application.
 However, it does not provide the wealth of features present in a dedicated word-processing application such as Microsoft Word.
 It is, however, possible to harness the power of applications such as Word by embedding documents into the GraFit workspace.
-For example, a Word document can be embedded as an OLE item within the main GraFit window, as described in Chapter 18.
-If you have access to OLE-compatible editors such as Word, incorporating notes in this manner can be a more suitable alternative to using a notepad item.
+For example, a Word document can be embedded within the main GraFit window, as described in Chapter 18.
+Incorporating notes in this manner can be a more suitable alternative to using a notepad item.